-Hair Removal Prices ★ Reef Rockhampton
+Hair Removal Prices ★ Reef Studios Rockhampton

-Hi and welcome.
 I offer two grades of hair removal treatment because different people want different things.
 Some want the lowest price while others want the fastest results.
 The choice is yours.

 The cheaper service is IPL which is similar in efficacy to laser, while PTF is our premium grade of hair removal.
 IPL and laser are cheaper and the treatments are very quick, while PTF sessions take longer to perform and are more expensive.

 * TGA LISTED EQUIPMENT with very high energy output.

 * PRICES ARE WHAT YOU ACTUALLY PAY - not "starting from"

 * CREDIT CARDS WELCOME - Visa, Master Card, EFTPOS, Amex, Union Pay

 * FREEDOM OF CHOICE - You decide your price point - IPL or premium PTF.